XGonger/git_learning/README.md

 # project_1
-This project is to learn how to use hithub
+This project is to learn how to use hithub.
+I will be stronger and stronger.